-We have presented a SAT-based procedure that (i) can deal with any logic program (ii) works on a SAT formula without additional variables, (iii) is guaranteed to work in polynomial space.
-Further, we have evidenced that ASP-SAT can be easily modified in order to generate all the answer sets.
-We have shown how to implement ASP-SAT on top of a MCHAFF-like solver, and discussed the modifications needed in the case of extended programs.
-The experimental evaluation shows that CMODELS2, can have a significant edge over other state-of-the-art systems.
+We presented a SAT-Based procedure that (i) deals with any logic program (ii) works on a SAT formula without additional variables, (iii) is guaranteed to work in polynomial space.
+We evidenced that ASP-SAT is easily modified in order to generate all answer sets.
+We showed how to implement ASP-SAT on top of a MCHAFF-like SAT solver, and discussed the modifications needed in the case of non basic programs.
+The experimental evaluation shows that CMOD-ELS2 has a significant edge over other state-of-the-art systems when we search for one answer set, and can be competitive when solvers have to find all solutions.
 Still, we believe that there is a lot of space for improvements, especially in the heuristics, and in the way reasons are computed.